Go On A Bad Habit Diet For 30 Days

 10. Visualize success.
 See yourself as the person who’s already broken the habit.
 Your mind can’t tell the difference between vivid imagination and reality.
 Use this to your advantage.

-One way is to use self-hypnosis to anchor the new behavior to your subconscious mind.
+One way is to use self-hypnosis to anchor the new habit to your subconscious mind.
 Your subconscious mind is what wants junk food, and that is where the change needs to happen.

-So, to change a pattern, it has to go like this:
+So, to change an unwanted pattern, it has to go like this:

 2. Understand and feel why you must change this pattern.